-The table below provides deliverables and measure for the UWF Innovation Network based on a set of goals aligned to Northwest Florida Forward, measures to promote maximum economic impact and deliverables aligned to common reporting models.
-UWF focuses on Workforce Development and Infrastructure in setting its deliverables and program measures.
+Table 9 provides deliverables and measure for the UWF project based on a set of goals aligned to Northwest Florida Forward, measures to promote maximum economic impact and deliverables aligned to common reporting models.
+UWF focuses on Workforce Development in setting its deliverables and program measures.